Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Introduction

 The law \eqref{ZZ} demonstrates a lack of coercivity as only dissipation for the component $U_2$ is observed.
 To recover dissipation for $U_1$, in \cite{BZ}, the authors first apply the Fourier transform to \eqref{Systlin}, which yields the parameterized ODE

-Then, a key observation is that, for a fixed $\xi\ne 0$, the exponential stability of the solutions of \eqref{ODE} is equivalent to the Kalman rank condition for the pair $(A,B)$:
+Then, a key observation is that, for a fixed $\xi\ne 0$, the exponential stability of the solutions of \eqref{ODE} is equivalent to the {\emph{Kalman rank condition}} for the pair $(A,B)$:

-Such a result, established for instance in \cite{Kalman} in the context of control theory, shows that large-time stability can hold even if the rank of the dissipative matrix is not full.
-For hyperbolic systems, results in the same vein can be obtained, but due to the presence of the parameter $\xi$, specially as $\xi\to 0$, the uniform exponential stability may not be expected.
+Such a result, established for instance in \cite{Kalman} in the context of control theory, shows that the large-time stability can hold even if the rank of the dissipative matrix is not full.
+For hyperbolic systems, results in the same vein can be obtained, but due to the presence of the parameter $\xi$, especially as $\xi\to 0$, uniform exponential stability may not be expected.

 In order to get decay estimates with explicit control on the dependence of the frequency parameter $\xi$, inspired by hypocoercivity arguments, in \cite{BZ} the following Lyapunov functional was introduced: